alf45tar/Pedalino/README.md

 ### mocoLUFA dual boot

-mocoLUFA firmware is booting in USB MIDI mode by default.
+mocoLUFA firmware boots in USB MIDI mode by default.

 Arduino-Serial mode is required to upload a new sketch into main Arduino ATmega2560 microcontroller.